CR-Consulting-Cloud-DevOps/AZ-900-Labs/03-Azure-Storage-Lab/README.md

 ## Cost Management & Clean-Up

-To ensure no residual costs remain, the separate `destroy.azcli` script is used:
+To ensure no residual costs remain, the separate `destroy_storage.azcli` script is used:

 ### Deletes the StorageLabRG, including the Storage Account, its containers, all stored data, and associated costs.
 ```bash